Blooym/lesbin/README.md

 - **Privacy focused**, no uncessary data is collected about you or your pastes.
 No accounts, no signup, no identifiable info.
 - **Simple interface** with support for syntax highlighting (powered by Highlight.js), raw view, and line wrapping.
 - **Paste Expiry**, set an expiration time, and your paste will automatically be deleted when you’re done with it.
-- **Moderation tools**  users can report pastes they think break the rules.
-Admins can review these reports through an easy-to-use admin panel.

 ### How Data is Stored & Encrypted